Skip to main content

 • Multiple signatures are needed

 If the blockhash expires before broadcast, the transaction will fail.
 Durable nonce accounts: For transactions that need more time (such as those requiring policy approval), use a durable nonce account.
 This replaces the recent blockhash with a nonce that doesn’t expire.
-See the Solana SDK examples for a complete implementation of durable nonce account creation and usage.
+Two ways to use durable nonces with Dfns wallets:

 Transfers